yamadapc/mongoose-bluebird-utils/README.md

 **DEPRECATED**

 This module is deprecated, since it's a better and faster approach, now to just promisify your models.
-This can be archieved with:
+This can be achieved with:
 ```javascript
 var Promise = require('bluebird');
 var User = mongoose.model('User');